HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.gms_functions.md

 This API attempts to make Google Play Services available on the device.
 If Google Play Services is already available on the device, the resultCallback may be triggered immediately.

-If it is necessary to display a UI to complete this request, (for example, while directing the user to the Google Play Store) the VoltMXMain Activity must be used to display the UI.
+If it is necessary to display a UI to complete this request, (for example, while directing the user to the Google Play Store) the Volt MX Main Activity must be used to display the UI.

 > **_Note:_** You must not invoke this API when the app is running in the background.

-Syntax
+<b>Syntax</b>

+{% highlight VoltMx %}
 voltmx.gms.makeGooglePlayServicesAvailable(resulCallback);

-Input Parameters
+{% endhighlight %}

+<b>Input Parameters</b>

 **resultCallback \[Function\]**: A callback function that is executed when a user actions performed and the API call is complete.
 The resultCallback function is a JSON Object that has the following keys: